kontena/kontena/docs/references/kontena-yml.md

 # Kontena.yml reference

-Kontena.yml is a file in YAML format that defines a [Kontena application](../using-kontena/applications.md) with one or more services.
-It uses the same syntax and keys as Docker-compose, however not all keys are supported.
+Kontena.yml is a file in [YAML](http://yaml.org) format that defines a [Kontena application](../using-kontena/applications.md) with one or more [services]((../using-kontena/services.md)).
+It uses the same syntax and keys as [Docker Compose file](https://docs.docker.com/compose/compose-file/), however not all keys are supported.
 The default name for this file is kontena.yml, although other filenames are supported.

-Each key defined in kontena.yml will create a service with that name.
+Each key defined in kontena.yml will create a service with that name prefixed with project name.
 The image key is mandatory.
 Other keys are optional.

+You can use environment variables in configuration values with a Bash-like ${VARIABLE} syntax - see [variable substitution](#variable-substitution) for full details.

+## Service configuration reference
+> **Note:** Kontena supports both Docker Compose file versions respectively.
+Volumes and networks introduced in version 2 are not supported by Kontena yet.
+See more details about versioning on [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#versioning)

 #### image